Dynamic-Capital/Dynamic-Capital/docs/ton-storage-hosting.md

 - Open Tonkeeper (or another TON-aware browser) and visit `dynamiccapital.ton`.
 - Confirm that the site loads the uploaded content.
 If something is missing, re-check relative paths and re-run the upload/ADNL creation steps.
+- Optionally open a public gateway such as `https://tonhub.com/ton-site/<ADNL>` to confirm the site is reachable from traditional browsers.

 ## Optional Enhancements